GTAeberhard/pwm_motor_control/raspberrypi/README.md

+# PWM Motor Control for the Raspberry Pi

+The Raspberry Pi implementation of the PWM Motor Control and the GPIO pins use the [WiringPi](http://www.wiringpi.com/) library.
+Follow the instructions on the WiringPi website for installation.

-# Simple Demo for PWM Motor Control
+## Simple Demo for PWM Motor Control

-This demo can be used as a quick demonstration on how to use the PWM motor control class.
+The demo can be used as a quick demonstration on how to use the PWM motor control class.
 It can also be used to do some testing to make sure your electrical setup is working correctly before attempting to do something more complicated.